 Speaking at the presentation ceremony, Gavin Rees, Managing Director at Vision Petlon Polymers revealed that the donation of the printer was part of the company’s commitment to empower individuals within the local community.

 “Vision Petlon Polymers has been around for many years.
 We have been on site in Lydney since 1978.
 We have a new lease of life after being bought by a company called Visionscape.
 We hope to spread this new lease of life by offering facilities for children to come, look around and get some hands-on work experience.”

 Speaking about the company’s cutting-edge successes in the area of plastics recycling and re-engineering, Rees said “We are doing a lot of recovery work and we are making a lot of unorthodox compounds, for example we are taking plastic bottles and making them into printer cartridges for computer giant, Hewlett Packard.
 We are also looking at plastic banknotes to make plastic shovels.”

-The Dubai-based company stepped in to rescue the Lydney firm last October, protecting 30 jobs.
-Mr. Harper praised Vision Petlon Polymers for supporting the school and for its work recycling plastics, particularly in developing countries.
+Mark Harper praised Vision Petlon Polymers for supporting the school and for its work recycling plastics, particularly in developing countries.

-He said: “I think we shouldn’t lose sight of the fact that plastics are incredibly important, and we don’t want to uninvent them because they do fantastic things.
-What we need to do is make sure we do not just chuck them away and wreck the environment which is why businesses that recycle and look at smart ways of using plastic are going to be incredibly important.
-We can to work in developing countries to ensure that, as they get richer, they more quickly care about the environment than we did when we were getting richer.
+“We shouldn’t lose sight of the fact that plastics are incredibly important, and we don’t want to uninvent them because they do fantastic things.
+What we need to do is make sure we do not just chuck them away and wreck the environment.
+As such, businesses that recycle and look at smart ways of using plastic remain incredibly important in our society.
+The good work that Vision Petlon Polymers is doing is really important as it helps ensure that many countries in the world with environmental concerns can quickly learn to care about the environment.”
+Harper said.